General-RNG/ansible-rabbitmq/README.md

 Role Variables
 --------------

-In this role we have 2 users for and they'r passwods are encrypted in 'vault vault_test_user_password' and 'vault_admin_user_password'
-You can create your own users or use already created ones to connect to RabbitMQ management web: test user pass: test admin user pass: test123
+In this role we have 2 users with encrypted passwods 'vault vault_test_user_password' and 'vault_admin_user_password' You can create your own users or use already created ones to connect to RabbitMQ management web: test user pass: test admin user pass: test123